-- Ensure that the implementation of the National Defense Strategy is fully resourced to enable innovation and experimentation. - Recognize the criticality of talent, and undertake necessary reforms to the personnel system. - Support new approaches to identifying and rewarding technical expertise, such as the Computer Language Initiative that the Air Force has launched.
+- Ensure that the implementation of the National Defense Strategy is fully resourced to enable innovation and experimentation. - Recognize the criticality of talent, and undertake necessary reforms to the personnel system. - Support new approaches to identifying and rewarding technical expertise, such as the Computer Language Initiative that the Air Force has launched.301 - Continue to implement new approaches to training, education, and incentives to improve proficiency and readiness in computer science, big data analytics, and machine learning. - Sustain and increase support for defense innovation initiatives, including funding the Joint Artificial Intelligence Center at the levels deemed necessary.

-- Implement training, education, and incentives to improve proficiency and readiness in computer science, big data analytics, and machine learning. - Sustain and increase support for defense innovation initiatives, including funding the Joint Artificial Intelligence Center at the levels deemed necessary. - Prioritize investment in future capabilities, not only sustainment of existing programs. - Explore new options for venture capital and novel funding mechanisms to catalyze commercial innovation. - Deepen partnership with stakeholders in universities and technology companies. - For instance, the Air Force's recent partnership with MIT's Computer Science and Artificial Intelligence Laboratory is a promising initiative that may establish a valuable precedent. - Prepare for a mobilization of innovation and industrial resources in potential scenarios of largescale conflict. - Consider supporting dialogues and military and/or governmental engagement on issues of AI safety and security between American and Chinese counterparts.
+- o Prioritize investment in future capabilities, not only sustainment of existing programs. - Explore new options for venture capital and novel funding mechanisms to catalyze commercial innovation.302 - Deepen partnership with stakeholders in universities and technology companies, building and strengthening bridges to promote new advances in innovation. - For instance, the Air Force's recent partnership with MIT's Computer Science and Artificial Intelligence Laboratory is a promising initiative that may establish a valuable precedent.303 - Prepare for a mobilization of industrial resources and innovation capabilities in potential scenarios of large-scale conflict. - Consider supporting dialogues and military and/or governmental engagement on issues of AI safety and security between American and Chinese counterparts.